To register as a media representative:

 We invite you to connect with peasant, Indigenous and grassroots communities and their stories by joining in this initiative.

 The initiative includes: bi-monthly Press Forums/Workshops, the Grassroots Stories and Sources Database, and a Signal Group for emergent frontline news (please reach email@example.com for more info).

 For more information, please contact firstname.lastname@example.org.

-The Peasant and Indigenous Press Forum is organized and steered by representatives from A Growing Culture, Mongabay, the Media Council of Kenya, The East African, Kilusang Magbubukid ng Pilipinas (The Peasant Movement of the Philippines, KMP), Asian Peasant Coalition (APC), and the Alliance for Food Sovereignty in Africa (AFSA).
+The Peasant and Indigenous Press Forum is organized and steered by a global committee of journalists, A Growing Culture, Kilusang Magbubukid ng Pilipinas (The Peasant Movement of the Philippines, KMP), and the Alliance for Food Sovereignty in Africa (AFSA).